 1. How do I play the lotto?

-Each lotto is different in terms of how many balls are chosen, how many draws take place a week and even how the Jackpots are won.
+Every lottery game is different in terms of how many balls are chosen, how many draws are held each week and even how the jackpots are won.

 - You will then need to purchase your ticket, either in a store or online at Lotto.net via the third-party concierge services that we work with.